 Create a similar template, then save it as a Preset and click “Done”.
 Then simply select your preset under the “Template” drop-down.

-The next field under “File Renaming” is Custom Text – the text you can type to identify images.
-For this example, I used “Garden of the Gods” as custom text, which means that my first file will be named like “20140217-Garden of the Gods-001.DNG”.
-The “Start Number” field lets you type the first number that the system will use, so if you type “500”, your first file name will have a sequence number of 500 and all consecutive numbers will be incremented by one.
-This is very useful during multiple imports into the same folder structure – I simply look at the total number of photographs in my memory card and put the number in that field.
+The next field on the Lightroom import screen under “File Renaming” is Custom Text – the text you can type to identify images.
+For this particular example, I used “Garden of the Gods” as custom text, which means that my first file will be named like “20140217-Garden of the Gods-001.DNG”.
+The “Start Number” field lets you type the first number that the system will use, so if you type “1”, your first file name will have a sequence number of “001” and consecutive photos will have this value incremented by one.
 I always leave the extension in uppercase for consistency.

-This section is another important one, since it lets you choose an import preset with your Lightroom settings, write Metadata and Keywords into each image as it gets imported.
-I have already made some changes to the way I import files and being able to choose what you want before the import process starts is a great idea, because it saves tons of time for me during the image editing process.
-Once you make changes to an image and save the preset, it will immediately show up on this screen.
+This section is also important, since it lets you choose an import preset with your Lightroom settings, write Metadata and Keywords into each image as it gets imported.
+I have already made some changes to the way I import files, and being able to choose what I want before the import process starts is a great idea, as it saves a ton of time during the image editing process.
+Once you save an image preset in Lightroom, it will immediately show up on this screen.

 The next field is called “Metadata” and it is used for writing additional data into each imported file.
-For example, if I wanted to include my copyright text in every image (do not confuse this with a watermark), I would need to create a new Metadata preset and make some changes:
+For example, if I wanted to include my copyright text to every image (do not confuse this with a watermark), I will need to create a new Metadata preset and make some changes:

 The last field is “Keywords” and that’s where I type keywords related to what I am importing.
-Keywords can be great to be able to locate photos by event, location, theme, etc. For the above example, I used “Garden of the Gods” keyword, which saves this keyword to each file and the Lightroom database.
-If I go back to the Garden of the Gods again later this year, I would use the same Keyword to group the two events together.
-That way, even if I end up putting photos into different folders, I will still be able to locate them by this keyword.
+Keywords can be great to be able to locate photos by event, location, theme, etc. For the above example, I used “Garden of the Gods” keyword, which saves it into the Lightroom database.
+Keywords are an easy way to quickly locate groups of images in Lightroom.

 I always sort my import images by “Capture Time” under “Sort” drop-down.
 Once you choose the destination folder, simply click the “Import” button to start importing your images.
 The import window will go away and you will start seeing the images popping up in your Lightroom catalog.

-Here is how to perform a full backup:
+Here is a simple way to perform a full backup using your operating system:

 - Close out of Lightroom.

-- Get your external backup drive ready, plug it into your computer and turn it on.
+- Get your backup drive ready, connect it to your computer and turn it on.

 - Go to the root folder where you are keeping your photos.
 In my computer it is “E:\Photos”.
-Select this folder and drag and drop it into the backup drive’s “Photos Backup” folder or something similar, which should start the copy process.
+Select this folder and drag and drop it into the backup drive’s “Photos Backup” folder or something similar, which will start the file copy process.

 - Wait until all pictures are copied / backed up.
 Make sure that you do not have any errors and the copy process is completed 100% successfully.

-I hope this guide will help you to keep your pictures organized in Lightroom.
+I hope this guide helps you in keeping your photos organized in Lightroom.
 Please let us know if you have any questions in the comments section below!

 Nasim, I do question your recommendation (admittedly I am replying neatly two years after your article was written) to store create multiple catalogs for libraries in excess of !0K images.
 In my library of over 400K images I use a single Lightroom catalog with no problem whatsoever.